 To trim or to wax?
 That is the question.
 Many men have asked it and few have received an adequate answer.
 Let’s clear it up right from the start.
 What’s actually better – trimming vs waxing chest hair?

-Trimming chest hair beats waxing it in terms of ease, convenience, and cost.
+Trimming chest hair often beats waxing it in terms of ease, convenience, and cost.
 The recurring expense of waxing can add up, although it isn’t shockingly expensive.
-A key benefit of waxing, however, is that it is very low maintenance.
-Removing chest hair out at the root-level will always lead to long-lasting results.
-When it comes to comfort, the act of waxing is definitely not pleasant.
-But the itchy aftermath of trimming will lose hands-down against the irresistible smoothness of waxing.
+A key benefit of waxing, however, is that it’s low maintenance.

 If you’re looking for a more detailed, nuanced analysis, please read on.
 Although all of the above is true, it may not be as helpful as a simple, isolated paragraph.